 Guest rooms feature a tropical motif complete with exotic prints and bamboo-style fixtures.
 Standard rooms offer two queen-size beds and a day bed, sleeping five.
 Suites can accommodate from four to six persons.

-The deluxe resort connects to Magic Kingdom and Epcot via monorail, with bus transportation to Disney’s Hollywood Studios, Disney’s Animal Kingdom, water parks and other attractions throughout Walt Disney World Resort.
+The deluxe resort connects to Magic Kingdom and Epcot via monorail, with bus transportation to Disney’s Hollywood Studios, Disney’s Animal Kingdom, Disney’s Typhoon Lagoon and Disney’s Blizzard Beach Water Parks and other attractions throughout Walt Disney World Resort.

-Kids can join in the adventures of Peter Pan at The Neverland Club, an entertaining child-care facility including dinner, toys and games in a themed area.
+Kids can join in the adventures designed just for them at Lilo’s Playhouse, an entertaining child-care facility including dinner, toys and games in a themed area.

 Dining options include ‘Ohana, located on the second floor of the Great Ceremonial House, featuring a character breakfast and a family-style Polynesian feast where meats and seafood are grilled over an open fire pit.
 The Kona Cafe, a unique family restaurant, is open for breakfast, lunch and dinner.
-Sandwiches, ice cream and pizza are available 24 hours a day at Captain Cook’s Snack and Ice Cream Company.
+Sandwiches, ice cream and pizza are available 24 hours a day at Capt.
+Cook’s.

 Shopping options include island fashions, bathing suits and casual sportswear.